 Although Medical records and health information technicians are primarily employed in the health provider industries, a small number work for other types of entities such as pharmaceutical firms, clinical research organizations and others.

 Following is data from the United States Bureau of Labor Statistics regarding salaries.
-The information was assembled in May 2009 and is the most current available.
+The information about the medical records and health information technician salary was assembled in May 2009 and is the most current available.

 Medical records and health information technicians employed in a hospital can expect to earn a mean salary of $35,870, if employed by a physician’s office the mean salary is $28.460, a nursing care facility pays a mean salary of $33,100 and an outpatient care center’s mean salary is $30,650.*